lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 ### Off-chain Keeper

-A keeper bot polls the BuybackAllocator and BuybackExecutor via view functions on a schedule (e.g., every 15 minutes):
+A keeper bot polls the `BuybackAllocator` and `BuybackExecutor` via view functions on a schedule (e.g., every 15 minutes):

 1. Call `convertPendingRevenueToUSD()` to settle pending staking revenue when the oracle is healthy.
 2. Check `spendable()` → call `allocate()` if eligible.
 3. Check `getPlacementStatus()` → call `placeOrder()` if eligible.
 4. Check `canAddLiquidity()` → call `addLiquidity()` if eligible.

-All functions are permissionless and idempotent; failed calls are retried on the next cycle.
-The keeper is integrated into the existing `MotionEnacterBot`, reusing existing infrastructure.
+All functions are permissionless and retryable when preconditions are unmet; skipped or failed calls are retried on the next cycle.
+The keeper is integrated into the existing off-chain service, reusing that infrastructure.

 CoW Protocol requires a matching off-chain order payload submitted to its API before solvers can discover and fill an order.
 The keeper monitors for order-creation events, constructs the payload, and posts it to the CoW Protocol API.
 If submission fails, the order remains unfilled until expiry and standard recovery flows apply.